Policy last updated

 - Student exit form – to be used when a student is transferring to another school following a behaviour or disciplinary incident that may have otherwise resulted in commencement in expulsion procedures

-- School Enrolment Guidelines: Guide for School Attendance – guidance and procedures for school attendance officers to support their role in enforcing compulsory school enrolment
+- School Enrolment Guidelines: Guide for School Attendance Officers – guidance and procedures for school attendance officers to support their role in enforcing compulsory school enrolment

 - Referral form – student not enrolled in school or registered for home schooling